korefs/wdrop/README.md

 # 📦 wdrop

-A lightweight and fast terminal to **share files or entire folders** over your local network with a single command.
+A lightweight and fast terminal to **share files or entire folders** with a single command.

 ```bash
  _    _     _